When parents of minor children end their marriage or initiate paternity proceedings, the courts will decide about child custody and visitation issues.

-When the parents of minor children have decided to terminate their marriage and/or initiate paternity proceeds, the courts will order child custody and visitation based on all the information submitted by both parties with consideration for that is “in the best interest of the child.”
+When the parents of minor children have decided to terminate their marriage and/or initiate paternity proceedings, the courts will order child custody and visitation based on all the information submitted by both parties with consideration for what is “in the best interest of the child.”

-A parenting plan can map out a course of action that will allow you and the children of the relationship to better cope with the separation.
+A parenting plan can map out a course of action that allows you and the children of the relationship to better cope with the separation.
 In some cases, mediation can help parents quickly develop a mutually agreed upon parenting plan which can ease both parties and children during subsequent court proceedings.

 While you may not be able to agree on an ideal parenting plan, if you keep the lines of communication open you will have a better chance of coming to a decision that is acceptable to both parents while also helping the child cope with separated parents.